I'm a paranoid, schizoid product

 A: That’s correct.
 It’s something I really should have gotten off my chest months ago.

 Q: Better late than never, as they say.
-But I want to start off this year’s anniversary interview by asking you a question about the newest members of the 2 OR 3 LINES “GOLDEN DECADE” HIT SINGLES HALL OF FAME and the 2 OR 3 LINES “GOLDEN DECADE” ALBUM TRACKS HALL OF FAME – who were announced in September and October, respectively.
+But I want to start off this year’s anniversary interview by asking you a question about the newest members of the 2 OR 3 LINES “GOLDEN DECADE” HIT SINGLES HALL OF FAME and the 2 OR 3 LINES “GOLDEN DECADE” ALBUM TRACKS HALL OF FAME – which were announced in September and October, respectively.

 A: Before you ask that question, let me say how proud I am of the new 2023 inductees.
 The hit singles hall-of-famers really run the gamut – we’ve got something from the Beach Boys, a couple of Brill Building pop classics, some standout Motown hits, a great folk-influenced record, and a beautiful blue-eyed soul ballad.
 And each of the artists who had an album track inducted into that hall of fame this year is responsible for several HOF-worthy records – there’s nary a one-hit wonder in the group.